deepanprabhu/deepanprabhu.github.io/index.md

   return third;
 }
 ```
+The third function has 3 parameters, and does something more complex than the above functions !

-We have seen three functions as examples, now to the mental model I am trying to convey here :P.
+We have seen three functions as examples, now to the **mental model** I am trying to convey here :P.

 Functions in programming ( javascript here ) have a name, parameters and a return value ( of a particular type like may be an integer, or string.. )